petabite/uPixels/README.md

 - Up and running in just three lines of code!
 - User-friendly interface hosted from the micro-controller itself!
 - Complete control over animations from delay time, color, brightness
-- Completely customizable animations and user interface which is written in just Python/HTML/CSS/JS!
+- Completely customizable animations and user interface which is written with just Python/HTML/CSS/JS!
-- Use with the user interface or just use the Animations API
+- Use with the user interface or programmatically using the Animations API
+- Call animations from the network!
 - Support for optional separate status indicator LED

     ### Out of the Box Animations:

     - Rainbow
+    - Rainbow Chase
     - Bounce
+    - Sparkle
+    - Wipe
     - Chase
     - RGB Fade
     - Alternating Colors